Paul Waaktaar-Savoy: Personal life

-He met American filmmaker and musician Lauren Savoy in 1984, and they married in a civil ceremony on 21 December 1991, officiated by the Norwegian Bar Association leader Merete Smith, with family and his bandmates in attendance.
-The couple combined surnames to create Waaktaar-Savoy.
+Waaktaar met American filmmaker and musician Lauren Savoy in 1984, and they married in a civil ceremony on 21 December 1991, officiated by the Norwegian Bar Association leader Merete Smith, with family and bandmates in attendance.
+The couple combined their surnames into Waaktaar-Savoy.
 They have one child together, True August Waaktaar-Savoy, born in 1999.
 The family divides its time between New York City and Oslo.
 After years of fighting the Anglophone media to correct the spelling of his first name, in 1994 he settled on a spelling of "Paul".